Support from the Department

 Financial support for graduate students may be available, most commonly in the form of a teaching assistantships.

 For students in one of the Ph.D. programs, research assistantships (RA) may be available from faculty members.
-If funding permits, the Department awards research assistantships to students who are in the spring of their final year to allow them to focus on their thesis.
+If funding permits, the Department awards a one-half research assistantship (coupled with a one-half teaching assistantship) to students who are in the spring of their final year to allow them to focus on their thesis.

-Special university scholarships for both outstanding and multi-cultural students are also available; these are awarded as a supplement to a teaching or research assistantship.
+Special university scholarships – Crandall-Cordero and Giolas-Harriott Fellowships; these are awarded as a supplement to a teaching or research assistantship.

 Both half-time and full-time TAs receive a tuition waiver and the right to purchase an excellent highly subsidized health insurance plan.
 For particulars, check the Human Resources Website.